 Immediately prior to intravenous use, Lorazepam Injection must be diluted with an equal volume of compatible solution.
-When properly diluted, the drug may be injected into a vein or into the tubing of an existing intravenous infusion.
-The rate of injection should not exceed 2 mg per minute.
+Contents should be mixed thoroughly by gently inverting the container repeatedly until a homogenous solution results.
+Do not shake vigorously, as this will result in air entrapment.
+When properly diluted, the drug may be injected directly into a vein or into the tubing of an existing intravenous infusion.
+The rate of injection should not exceed 2.0 mg per minute.

 Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 Do not use if solution is discolored or contains a precipitate.

 Lorazepam Injection is compatible for dilution purposes with the following solutions: Sterile Water for Injection, USP; Sodium Chloride Injection, USP; 5% Dextrose Injection, USP.

 Lorazepam Injection, USP is available in the following dosage strengths in single-dose and multiple-dose vials: